glamorous/TMDb-PHP-API/README.markdown

 		$array_with_backdrop_sizes = $tmdb->getAvailableImageSizes(TMDb::IMAGE_BACKDROP);
     ?>

+### Versions ###

+With the new version of the API (v3) there aren't specific methods to track the state of a movie or a person.
+Like [TMDb suggested](http://help.themoviedb.org/kb/api/content-versioning) you can now use the header information, especially the ETag to check the state of the content of a specific method.

+    <?php
+	    //Just add some URI to the method to retrieve the ETag of the request.
+		$etag = $tmdb->getVersion('movie/550');
+    ?>

 ## Issues/Bugs ##

 It's always possible to find some issues.
 If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/TMDb-PHP-API/issues).
 Please don't use this to ask question how to use this class.
 It's straight forward and easy to understand for everyone with a basic knowledge of PHP.

 ## Changelog ##

+**TMDb 1.3.0 - 22/08/2012**

+- [feature] Get ETag from a method to keep track of state of content, for more information go to [TMDb kb-article](http://help.themoviedb.org/kb/api/content-versioning)

 **TMDb 1.2.0 - 21/08/2012**